Italian invasion of Egypt: 16 September

 The uncommitted part of the 1st Tank Group followed the 1st Libyan Division and the 2nd Libyan Division towards Bir Thidan el Khadim.
 At Alam el Dab near Sidi Barrani, about fifty Italian tanks, motorised infantry and artillery tried an outflanking move, which forced the Coldstream Guards to retreat.
 The armoured group was engaged by British field artillery and made no further move but by dark the 1st CC.NN.
 Division "23 Marzo" had occupied Sidi Barrani.
 Above the escarpment, the British covering forces fell back parallel to those on the coast road and the threat from the desert flank did not materialise.
 British aircraft flew many reconnaissance and bombing sorties and Squadra 5 made sweeps with up to 100 fighters and bombers on British forward airfields and defensive positions.
 The British anticipated that the Italian advance would stop at Sidi Barrani and Sofafi and began to observe the positions with the 11th Hussars, as the 7th Support Group withdrew to rest and the 7th Armoured Division prepared to confront an advance on Matruh.
 Italian radio broadcasts about the invasion suggested that the advance would continue from Sidi Barrani but it soon appeared that the Italians were digging-in on an arc to the south and south-west at Maktila, Tummar (east), Tummar (west), Nibeiwa and on top of the escarpment at Sofafi as divisions further back occupied Buq Buq, Sidi Omar and Halfaya Pass.

 Aftermath

 Analysis

 The 10th Army advanced about 12 mi a day to enable the non-motorised units to keep up and at Sidi Barrani, built fortified camps.
 No bold mechanised strokes or flanking movements had been made by the armoured units, XXIII Corpo d'Armata had guarded the infantry instead and the 10th Army suffered fewer than 550 casualties during the advance.
 The Maletti Group, the 1st Tank Group and the 1st CC.NN.
 Division "23rd Marzo" had failed to operate according to Italian armoured warfare theory.
 Lack of preparation, training and organisation had led to blunders in assembling and directing the Maletti Group and over-caution with the other tank battalions of 1st Tank Group.
-The rushed motorisation of the 1st CC.NN.
-Division "23rd Marzo", which had not been trained as a motorised division, disorganised the relationship between drivers and infantry.
+The rush to motorise the 1st CC.NN.
+Division "23rd Marzo" and lack of training as a motorised division, disorganised the relationship between drivers and infantry.